wymp/weenie/README.md

  * intended to be used.
  */

+// Config module
+import { config } from "@wymp/config-node";

 import {
   // Base framework function
   Weenie,

-  // Config component and runtime config validators configFromFiles, baseConfigValidator, databaseConfigValidator, webServiceConfigValidator,
+  // Runtime config validators (you can make your own or use these "standard" config shapes) baseConfigValidator, databaseConfigValidator, webServiceConfigValidator,